-Swallowing SpittleGildengate House Residency exhibitionOUTPOSTNorwich2015Collaboration with the “Norfolk and Norwich Bereavement Support Group” and the University College London Department of Applied Health Research, London.
+Swallowing SpittleGildengate House Residency exhibitionOUTPOSTNorwich2015Collaboration with the “Norfolk and Norwich Support Group” and the University College London Department of Applied Health Research, London.

 Nail Caught In A Split (Losing What Is Not Contained).
 Brass, ash.
 42 cm x 28.5 x 2 cm Personal belongings removed by bailiffs, later re-bought at an auction, were materially reversed.
 The resulting materials were shaped into the exact area occupied by the standing size of a person.